sameersbn/docker-redmine/README.md

 * password: **admin**

 You should now have the Redmine application up and ready for testing.
 If you want to use this image in production the please read on.

+*The rest of the document will use the docker command line.
+You can quite simply adapt your configuration into a `docker-compose.yml` file if you wish to do so.*

 # Configuration